-Agreement made by and between the State of New York-Unified Court System (hereafter referred to as "State") and The Civil Service Employees Association, Inc., Local 1000, AFSCME (AFL-CIO) (hereafter referred to as "Union").
+Agreement made by and between the State of New York-Unified Court System (hereafter referred to as "State" or "Unified Court System") and The Civil Service Employees Association, Inc., Local 1000, AFSCME (AFL-CIO) (hereafter referred to as "Union").

 The term "employees" shall hereafter refer to employees within the State Judiciary negotiating unit as defined in Article 1 of this Agreement.